SELab-2/OSOC-3/files/sysadmin_guide.md

 WantedBy=default.target
 ```

-Enable lingering to make sure the user service is started even tho the user is not logged in.
+Enable lingering to make sure the user service is started even though the user is not logged in.

 ```shell
 [admin] $ sudo loginctl enable-linger backend